Stitch Fix Inc. (SFIX) stock is nearly perfect except the valuation - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Apr 03 when Barkema Sarah sold 10,000 shares for $5.00 per share.
 The transaction valued at 49,963 led to the insider holds 65,903 shares of the business.

 O’Connor Casey sold 12,000 shares of SFIX for $61,674 on Mar 24.
 The Chief Legal Officer now owns 318,094 shares after completing the transaction at $5.14 per share.
 On Jul 08, another insider, GURLEY J WILLIAM, who serves as the Director of the company, bought 1,000,000 shares for $5.43 each.
 As a result, the insider paid 5,428,200 and bolstered with 2,149,762 shares of the company.